ml4ai/automates/documentation/reports/m3_report_prototype_system/model_analysis.md

-A common method for isolating a probabilistic subnetwork is to form a [Markov Blanket](https://en.wikipedia.org/wiki/Markov_blanket) around the subnetwork of interest.
-To form a full markov blanket, all of the parent nodes of the subnetwork of interest, as well as all the child nodes and parents of child nodes must be included, in order to fully isolate the probabilistic subnetwork.
+A common method for isolating a probabilistic subnetwork is to form a [Markov Blanket](https://en.wikipedia.org/wiki/Markov_blanket) around a node of interest.
+To form a full Markov blanket, all of the parent nodes of the subnetwork of interest, as well as all the child nodes and parents of child nodes must be included, in order to fully isolate the probabilistic subnetwork.
 This is required in order to